 Women traditionally have had too much work to do maintaining the daily needs of the body of the faithful to be concerned with grand heavenly ascensions.

-And yet, for many of us, it was women – our mothers and grandmothers, our aunts and teachers – who first introduced us to and nurtured us in the faith.
+And yet, for most of us, it was women – our mothers and grandmothers, our aunts and teachers – who first introduced us to and nurtured us in the faith.

 In the history of Christianity what have been considered the “major” keys of the faith have often been played by men; while women primarily have been relegated to the seemingly less important “minor” keys.